Childhood Cancer Awareness Appeal

 Ellie's journey from patient to nurse

 Ellie was only eight years old when she made the decision to pursue a career in nursing.
-After 22 months of treatment for osteosarcoma, a rare form of bone cancer, she was inspired by the support and expertise of hospital staff to provide the same care to others in need.
+After 22 months of treatment for osteosarcoma, right here at UCLH, she was inspired by the support and expertise of hospital staff to provide the same care to others in need.

-Fast forward 14 years to September 2022, Ellie is back on the ward at UCLH, not as a patient but as a paediatric cancer nurse, reminding us of the incredible impact that compassionate care can have.
+Fast forward 14 years to September 2022, Ellie is back on the ward, not as a patient but as a paediatric cancer nurse, reminding us of the incredible impact that compassionate care can have.

 In December 2008, Ellie was hit by a ball whilst playing at Brownie’s after school club – her knee swelled alarmingly and disproportionately.